Life-Experimentalist/HiveBuzz/README.md

 # HiveBuzz

+A Flask-based web application for interacting with the Hive blockchain.

 ## Overview
 HiveBuzz is a decentralized social media application built on the Hive blockchain.
 It allows users to authenticate using Hive Keychain, view posts from the Hive blockchain, and create new content.